bihor/fp_newsletter/Documentation/Administrator/Index.rst

   Have you set the setting module_sys_dmail_html to -1?
 For the HTML-option-field direct_mail is required.

+- I get the error 'The action "xyz" is not allowed by this plugin.'
+Whats wrong?

+  Maybe you have 2 fp_newsletter plugins on one page.
+That don´t work.
+You find a solution for "Subscription form on every page" further up.

 - I don´t want/need a log entry.
 Can I avoid that?

   Not at all.
 You can add a task to your scheduler: select the task Scheduler / Table garbage collection.